 Increasing revenue through an increase in the tax rate also has consequences that must be evaluated.
-While our tax rate did increase this year, it was increased to a revenue-neutral rate, which did not increase tax revenue.
-The latest data (2015) shows the average tax rate in the state is \$0.4492, or 13.87 cents higher than our current rate.
+Our tax rate was decreased this year.
+The latest LGC data (2016) shows the average tax rate in our peer group was 33.32¢ or 6.82 cents higher than our rate that year.
+The 2017 LGC data has not been released yet.
 There are, however, many differences in communities, the services they offer, the level of their tax base, and a host of other factors, that make comparisons to other communities imprecise.

 The reader will note that, based upon the assumptions shown earlier, revenue does not cover expenditures beginning in Fiscal Year 2019.
-Assuming that all projections are realized, and there is no modification to services or personnel, the chart below shows the tax rates required to maintain fund balance at an acceptable level.
-Even at the FY 20 "required" level, the Town's tax rate remains below the state median.
+Assuming that all projections are realized, and there is no modification to services or personnel, the chart below shows the tax rates required to maintain fund balance at 50% through FY23.
+In FY18 fund balance would be 64.8%.
+In all other years fund balance be almost exactly 50%.

 The Inflation Adjusted tax rate is calculated using our previous tax rate of \$0.265 as the base and increasing it by the rate of inflation in each of the years since its last increase.
-From FY18 forward, the rate is increased by an inflation factor equal to the average rate of inflation over the past five years (0.01566%).
-In FY17 and FY18 our actual tax rate is slightly higher than the inflation indexed rate.
-In FY19 it is slightly lower.
-From FY20 through FY22, it is an average of 4.2 cents less than the inflation indexed rate.
+From FY19 forward, the rate is increased by an inflation factor equal to the average rate of inflation over the past five years (0.01566%).
+Beginning in FY20 and continuing through FY23 the required rate would be higher than the actual and current rate.
+Cutting the rate now to reach the 50% fund balance threshold would necessitate a future increase.
+It would result in a higher tax rate and a lower fund balance percentage in future years compared to leaving the tax rate at its current level of $.29 \$ in the current and future years in the chart.

-While we are not advocating a change in the tax rate, we show you this information to demonstrate how the tax rate would need to be increased in order to maintain pace with inflation.
+While we are not advocating a change in the tax rate in future years, we show you this information to demonstrate how the tax rate would need to be increased in order to maintain pace with inflation.
 As noted earlier, an increase in the tax rate affects our property owners.
 The table below shows the effect of changing the tax rate to the inflation indexed rate.
-The first column shows what the current tax bill would be at various assessed values.
-It also shows what the tax bill would be in FY17 and future years if the tax rate were levied at the inflation indexed rate.
-As noted earlier, in FY17 and FY18, the inflation indexed tax rate is lower than the current rate, thus in those years the tax bill would be lower if we used the inflation indexed rate.
-However, in FY20-FY22, the current rate is lower than the inflationary rate.
-The \$115,830 row is highlighted as this approximates the median value of taxed property in River Bend.
+The first column shows what the current tax bill would be at various assessed values using the proposed 29¢ tax rate.
+It also shows what the tax bill would be in FY18 and future years if the tax rate is levied at the inflation indexed rate.
+Note, in the chart on page 147, the 29¢ tax rate is used for all years in the projections.
+In all of those years, as indicated in the yellow highlighted areas below, the inflation indexed rate is higher than the actual rate.
+Thus, our proposed rate of 29¢ does not keep pace with the forecast inflation rate.
+While the costs of other things are increasing at an inflationary rate, the projections maintain a tax rate that is less the inflation rate.

-There is no guarantee that the tax rate will not be changed in any of the years in the five-year forecast.
+There is no guarantee that the tax rate will not be changed in any of the years in the fiveyear forecast.
 There are many variables that may affect that decision in the future.
-However, based on the assumptions noted at the beginning of this forecast, a tax rate increase will not be necessary to keep our Fund Balance above the 50% threshold.
+However, based on the assumptions noted at the beginning of this forecast, a tax rate increase will not be necessary to keep our Fund Balance above the 50% threshold if the proposed rate of 29 ¢ is maintained in all forecast years.